theCocoonStudio/home/README.md

 Moreover, there is no simple way to use the logic of a given pass to be used elsewhere in the GPU program without cumbersone React `ref` logic, which can be even more error-prone when you want your WebGL app to be synced with your React app.

-By removing the hierarchy required -- i.e., the nesting of `RenderTextures` -- you can put your `RenderTexture` instances (wrapped by `ShaderPass`) anywhere in the `ShaderPassesTexture` tree.
+By removing the hierarchy required -- i.e., the nesting of `RenderTexture`s -- you can put your `RenderTexture` instances (wrapped by `ShaderPass`) anywhere in the `ShaderPassesTexture` tree.
 This removes the one-way relationship of the FBO input-output chain.

 This creates memory parity between your WebGL/React apps.
 If `RenderTexture1` is input for `RenderTexture2`, you can keep `RenderTexture1` in memory even if `RenderTexture2` unmounts because the latter does not need to be a parent of the former.
 Simply render a `RenderTexture` in React wherever it will adequately be privisioned and garbage-collected according to your WebGL program's needs.